weelawat/ResuMatch/README.md

 # ResuMatch

-A resume matching application using FastAPI, Celery, and ML.
+A resume matching application using FastAPI, Celery, and ML/AI.

 ## Setup